Like us on Facebook

 -Traumas, pregnancy or surgery;1,2,3

 Each patient is different, thus consulting with a physician who has experience in treating autonomic disorders is important.
-The most common treatments for POTS include increasing fluid intake to 2-3 liters per day; increasing salt consumption to 3,000 mg to 10,000 mg per day (except in Hyperandrenergic POTS); wearing compression stockings; raising the head of the bed (to conserve blood volume); reclined exercises such as rowing, recumbent bicycling and swimming; a healthy diet; avoiding substances and situations that worsen orthostatic symptoms; and finally, the addition of medications meant to improve symptoms.1,3 Many different medications are used to treat POTS, such as Fludrocortisone, Beta Blockers, Midodrine, Clonidine, Pyridostigmine, Benzodiazepines, SSRIs, SNRIs, Erythropoietin and Octreotide.1,3 If an underlying cause of the POTS symptoms can be identified, treating the underlying cause is very important as well.
+The most common treatments for POTS include increasing fluid intake to 2-3 liters per day; increasing salt consumption to 3,000 mg to 10,000 mg per day; wearing compression stockings; raising the head of the bed (to conserve blood volume); reclined exercises such as rowing, recumbent bicycling and swimming; a healthy diet; avoiding substances and situations that worsen orthostatic symptoms; and finally, the addition of medications meant to improve symptoms.1,3 Many different medications are used to treat POTS, such as Fludrocortisone, Beta Blockers, Midodrine, Clonidine, Pyridostigmine, Benzodiazepines, SSRIs, SNRIs, Erythropoietin and Octreotide.1,3 If an underlying cause of the POTS symptoms can be identified, treating the underlying cause is very important as well.

 Currently, there is no cure for POTS, however researchers believe that a good percentage of patients will recover over time.
 Detailed long term follow up studies on the course of POTS are sparse.
 Doctors believe that most patients who develop POTS during puberty or adolescence usually recover by their mid teen to early 20s.
 Estimates are that about 50% of patients who have post-viral POTS will fully or almost fully recover within a two to five year period.1 With proper lifestyle and medical treatments, many patients will see a substantial improvement in their quality of life.1 If an underlying cause can be identified, and if that cause is treatable, the POTS symptoms may subside.
 While the prognosis is good for most patients, researchers have noted that some patients will not improve and may actually worsen over time.1 Approximately 25% of POTS patients are disabled and unable to work.1